sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 # Writing our first JIT program

-With our new constructor and indexing functions in place, let's write our first JIT program.
+With our new constructor and indexing functions in place, we can write our first JIT program.
 The simplest "hello world" that I use when doing JIT is a function that takes no parameters and returns a simple value.

 We can do this with two assembly instructions:

 {% highlight nasm %}
 MOV RAX, 0x3  ; move our return value (0x3) into RAX,
-              ; the register in 64-bit used for return values RET           ; return from the funcation call
+              ; the register in x64 used for return values RET           ; return from the funcation call
 {% endhighlight %}

 Great, now we just need to write this program into our JIT memory.
 But wait, we don't have an assembler :)

-Not to fear, there are plenty of assemblers for us to get us started.
-There are even [online assemblers](https://defuse.ca/online-x86-assembler.htm) that you can use.
-Let's plug the first line ```MOV RAX, 0x3``` in the online assembler.
+Not to fear, there are plenty of assemblers to get us started.
+There are even [online assemblers](https://defuse.ca/online-x86-assembler.htm) you can use.
+Let's plug the first line ```MOV RAX, 0x3``` into our online assembler.

 The top line of the result is the raw hex.
 This is what we want.
-The actual bits we'll be writing into memory for our function: 48C7C003000000
+These are the actual bits we'll be writing into memory for our function: 48C7C003000000

 With these bytes, and the RET instruction we already filled our memory with, we now have our full function.
 We can use our indexing functions to write this out:

 {% highlight rust %}
-let mut jit : JitMemory = JitMemory::new(1);  // allocate a page of memory, like we did earlier
+let mut jit : JitMemory = JitMemory::new(1);  // allocate a page of memory

 jit[0] = 0x48;  // mov RAX, 0x3
 jit[1] = 0xc7;